notedhelms/accelerators/js-templates/Who-Won-The-Race/README.md

 In this case, only one finish sequence of the 5,040 possible satisfy all the constraints, so only one Rule Statement is posted.

-The full solution can be downloaded from the Corticon GitHub repository.